Free & Cheap Summer Camps for NYC Kids

 We also keep a list of FREE summer sports programs for New York City kids that will be updated in May when the info for 2015 becomes available.

-We realize that everyone has their own definition of what constitutes inexpensive.
-The camps below range from $25 for the entire summer up to $400 per week for day camps, with many prices in between.
+We realize that we all have our own definition of what constitutes inexpensive.
+The camps below range from $25 for the entire summer up to $430 per week for day camps, with many prices in between.

 NYC Parks Experience Summer Day Camp – Ages 6-13

-The Parks Department runs day camps at recreation centers citywide that feature arts and crafts, sports, computers, field trips and more.
+The Parks Department runs day camps at recreation centers throughout the city that feature arts and crafts, sports, computer time and field trips.
 The program runs Monday, July 6-Friday, August 21 and the cost for the entire seven weeks is $500.
 To vie for a spot, enter the online lottery from Friday, March 6 through Sunday, March 15.
-Unfortunately, the Parks Department has discontinued its other bargain camp, the Junior Rangers Day Camp, which was operated by the Urban Park Rangers.
+Good luck!

 The Children's Aid Society – Ages 3-14

-Info on summer 2015 has not yet been finalized, but the nonprofit usually runs camps at approximately 17 sites in the tri-state area, including country day camps in Westchester and Staten Island, and NYC day camps housed at centers in Manhattan and the Bronx, as well as local schools.
+Details on this summer are still being finalized, but the nonprofit usually runs camps at approximately 17 sites in the tri-state area, including country day camps in Westchester and Staten Island, and NYC day camps housed at centers in Manhattan and the Bronx, as well as local schools.
 Tuition varies by location.
 In the past, the East Harlem camp has been FREE, while others charged rates around $300 per week and also offered financial aid to those who qualified.
 Once info for 2015 becomes available, you'll find it on the website.
 However, if you are interested in a particular location, it's probably best to reach out to that center directly to find out when registration starts.

 Riverbank State Park – Ages 7-12